Kassandra14/dailyPlannerApp2/README.md

 This app is an hourly planner that allows users to save events for each hour of the workday...and the intention is to make it color-coded based on whether the time is passed or not.

-This app runs in the browser, uses jQuery and Moment.js library for time formatting.
+This app runs in the browser, and uses jQuery and Moment.js library for time formatting.